mybest

 We gathered the 7 bestselling Cordless Vacuums and put them through rigorous testing.

-1. Strong Suction Power (Flooring)
+1. Suction Power (Flooring)

-Test① Strong Suction Power (Flooring)
+Suction Power (Flooring)

-2. Strong Suction Power (Tile)
+2. Suction Power (Tile)

-Test② Strong Suction Power (Tile)
+Suction Power (Tile)

-3. Strong Suction Power (Low Pile Carpet)
+3. Suction Power (Low Pile Carpet)

-Test③ Strong Suction Power (Low Pile Carpet)
+Suction Power (Low Pile Carpet)

-4. Strong Suction Power (High Pile Carpet)
+4. Suction Power (High Pile Carpet)

-Test④ Strong Suction Power (High Pile Carpet)
+Suction Power (High Pile Carpet)

 Finally, we tested each vacuum on high pile carpet, using a Vollerslev rug from IKEA.
 We scattered 0.75 ounces of debris on the carpet and passed each vacuum over it one time on normal mode, or equivalent if there is no such mode.
 We checked if the vacuum cleaned the middle of the floor and up against the walls and looked for small debris that had fallen from the brush.
 The product got a high rating if all the debris was cleared away.
-We evaluated products with a single brush that can be used on any flooring more highly than those requiring you to change the main brush for another.We used the following things for the debris in the test:Colored sandDirtCrumbsYarn cut into tiny pieces to mimic dustHairFluffy yarn cut into small pieces to mimic pet hair
+We evaluated products with a single brush that can be used on any flooring more highly than those requiring you to change the main brush for another.We used the following types of debris in our test:Colored sandDirtCrumbsYarn cut into tiny pieces to mimic dustHairFluffy yarn cut into small pieces to mimic pet hair

 5. Ease of Use

-6. Long Battery Life
+6. Battery Life

-Test⑥ Long Battery Life
+Battery Life

 If you use your cordless vacuum for too long, the battery will die, and it’ll stop working.
-We tested the battery of each product to ensure you can clean even an ample space on one charge.
-We confirmed the vacuum was fully charged, ran it on normal or the equivalent mode, and tracked how long it ran before turning off.
+We tested the battery life of each product to ensure you can clean even an ample space on one charge.
+We confirmed that each vacuum was fully charged, ran it on normal or the equivalent mode, and tracked how long it ran before turning off.
 The longer it lasted, the better.

-7. High Functionality
+7. Functionality

-Test⑦ High Functionality
+Functionality

-8. Low Noise
+8. Noise

-Test⑧ Low Noise
+Noise

 Vacuums are generally noisy, but you’d still like yours to be as quiet as possible, so we tested the noise level of each product.
 We conducted the test in a quiet room.
-We measured the noise level in each mode from three feet away from the motor.
+We measured the noise level of each vacuum in each mode from three feet away from the motor.
 Ideally, it should be quiet enough not to impede conversation.

 All product tests